josherrickson/stata-mixed/stata_markdown/03-random-slopes.md

 have it's own slope which we don't estimate.
 Just as random intercepts are akin to including a fixed effect allowing each group to have it's own fixed effect, random slopes are akin to interacting a variable with the grouping variable, allowing each group to have it's own relationship.

-We would include a random slope in the model if we're interested, instead of the relationship between a predictor and the outcome when controlling for group membership, we were interested in the average relationship between the predictor and the outcome across groups.
+We would include a random slope in the model if, instead of the relationship between a predictor and the outcome when controlling for group membership, we were interested in the average relationship between the predictor and the outcome across groups.
 For example, if we had our basic class example,

 ```
 mixed gpa familyincome || class:
 ```

-In this model, the coefficient on `familyincome` would estimate the relationship between family income and GPA, removing any class-level differences.
+In this model, the coefficient on `familyincome` would estimate the relationship between family income and GPA, removing any additional class-level differences.
 (Class-level differences here might be that a class that randomly has lower average income has a better teacher.)

 If we include a random slope, we add the variable after the `:` in the second equation.